A game called "Babies"

-When I was a child, a friend's father had a PC, because he worked as a banker and had got it through his work.
+When I was a child, a friend's father had a PC that he had got through his work.
 On the PC were a few games, one of which was about rescuing babies from a burning building.

 I created this game without researching the exact details of that game, but instead going from memory.